A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: The Model

 with the understanding that the preon forms are to be used only in contexts where the bosonic forms are inapplicable, in order to avoid double counting.
 Anticipating that $\bm{D}_\mu$ will appear in a Lagrangian $\mscr{L}_\fg$~(\ref{eq:Lfgintexp},\ref{eq:Lexp}) which is used in construction of a generating functional $\Z$~\eref{eq:cplxZ}, this would eliminate the Feynman diagram of \fref{fig:doublecount}(i) as a duplicate of \fref{fig:doublecount}(ii), but permit \fref{fig:doublecount}(iii) as a process with no vector or scalar analogue.

-As a diagram rule, this condition for avoidance of double counting may be stated as \emph{no two preon lines may have in common both terminating vertices.} Given their equivalence to preon pair exchanges, it might seem somewhat redundant to have introduced the vector and complex scalar fields at all---but in \cref{ch:colour} it is seen that for some values of $\N$ in $\Cwn$ these pairs are uniquely privileged due to binding interactions between preon pairs.
+As a diagram rule, this condition for avoidance of double counting may be stated as \emph{no two preon lines may have in common both terminating vertices.} Given their equivalence to preon pair exchanges, it might seem somewhat redundant to have introduced the vector and complex scalar fields at all---but in later chapters it is seen that for some values of $\N$ in $\Cwn$ these pairs may propagate as bound doublets on account of mass-generating interactions with the pseudovacuum.

 Recognising that the action of derivative operator $\partial_\mu$ on $\bar\psi\bsmm\psi$ expands as

 and thus vanishes under integration by parts, the introduction of $\bm{D}_\mu$ permits the Lagrangian to be written in a particularly concise form,